Adverse Effects of Vaccines: Evidence and Causality (PDF - 6 pages) published 2011

 In 2008 HRSA contracted with the Institute of Medicine (IOM) to review the epidemiological, clinical, and biological evidence regarding adverse health events associated with specific vaccines covered by the Vaccine Injury Compensation Program.

-The committee will author a consensus report with conclusions on the evidence bearing on causality and the evidence regarding the biological mechanisms that underlie specific theories for how a specific vaccine is related to a specific adverse event.
+The committee authored a consensus report in 2011 with conclusions on the evidence bearing on causality and the evidence regarding the biological mechanisms that underlie specific theories for how a specific vaccine is related to a specific adverse event.

 |This information reflects the current thinking of the United States Department of Health and Human Services on the topics addressed.
 This information is not legal advice and does not create or confer any rights for or on any person and does not operate to bind the Department or the public.
 The ultimate decision about the scope of the statutes authorizing the VICP is within the authority of the United States Court of Federal Claims, which is responsible for resolving claims for compensation under the VICP.|